nikouu/Adafruit-Feather-CO2-Meter/README.md

 *It's also battery powered!*

 2021 onwards saw a surge of people using CO2 meters to help gauge indoor air quality.
-I saw the [Aranet4](https://aranet.com/products/aranet4/) a lot but on Twitter I saw people making their own and thought "that's a fun project, I'll do it too!"
+The [Aranet4](https://aranet.com/products/aranet4/) seemed popular but I also saw people making their own and thought "that's a fun project, I'll do it too!"

 ![](images/displaylegend.jpg)

+*It totally didn't take me 8 months after buying parts to start the project...*

 ## How to use this repository